 The Select and Mask workspace replaces the Refine Edge dialog in earlier versions of Photoshop, offering the same functionality in a streamlined way.
-See Tools.
+To learn more, see Tools.

 - Press Ctrl+Alt+R (Windows) or Cmd+Option+R (Mac).

-You can set the default tool behavior, such that double-clicking a layer mask opens the Select And Mask workspace.
+- In the Properties panel for a Layer Mask, click Select and Mask.
+You can set the default tool behavior, such that double-clicking a layer mask opens the Select and Mask workspace.
 Simply double-click a layer mask for the first time and set the behavior.
-Alternatively, select Preferences > Tools > Double Click Layer Mask Launches Select And Mask Workspace.
+Alternatively, select Preferences > Tools > Double Click Layer Mask Launches Select and Mask Workspace.

 A. Tool options B. Tools C. Adjustable properties

-Make quick selections based on color and texture similarity when you click or click-drag the area you want to select.
-The mark you make doesn’t need to be precise, because the Quick Selection tool automatically and intuitively creates a border.
+Quick Selection Tool: Make quick selections based on color and texture similarity when you click or click-drag the area you want to select.
+The selection you make doesn’t need to be precise, because the Quick Selection tool automatically and intuitively creates a border.

-For an even easier experience, while using the Quick Selection tool, click Select Subject in the options bar to automatically select the most prominent subjects in the image in a single click.
+For an even easier experience while using the Quick Selection tool, click Select Subject in the options bar to automatically select the most prominent subjects in your image with a single click.

-Precisely adjust the border area in which edge refinement occurs.
+Refine Edge Brush Tool: Precisely adjust the border area in which edge refinement occurs.
 For example, brush over soft areas such as hair or fur to add fine details to the selection.
-To change the brush size, press the bracket keys.
+To change the brush size, press the bracket keys

 Use the Brush tool to fine-tune selections in two simple ways: paint over the area you want to select in the Add mode, or paint over areas you don’t want to select in the Subtract mode.

-Navigate around an image document quickly.
+Hand Tool: Navigate around an image document quickly.
 Select this tool and drag around the image canvas.
-You can also switch to the Hand tool quickly by pressing H while using any other tool..
-This photo works just like the Hand tool in classic Photoshop
+You can also quickly toggle the Hand tool by holding spacebar while using any other tool.

-Sample All Layers: Creates a selection based on all layers instead of just the currently selected layer
+Sample All Layers: Creates a selection based on all layers rather than only the currently selected layer

-You can refine your selection in the Properties panel of the Select And Mask workspace.
-Adjust the following settings:
+You can refine your selection in the Properties panel of the Select and Mask workspace.
+To do so, adjust the following settings: